 “Does the presence of a mentoring relationship influence first-generation students’ intentions to remain at their university?”

-Although this statement clearly articulates the construct and specific variables we intend to study, we still have not identified exactly what we are testing.
+Though this statement outlines the construct and variables, it doesn’t specify what we’re testing.
 We use the hypotheses to make this clear.
 Specifically, we create null and alternate hypotheses to indicate exactly what we intend to test.
-In general, the null hypothesis states that there is no observable difference or relationship, and the alternate hypothesis states that there is an observable difference or relationship.
-In the example above, our hypotheses would be as follows:
+The null hypothesis suggests no observable difference or relationship, while the alternate hypothesis suggests there is one.

 Null hypothesis: The presence of a mentoring relationship does not influence first-generation students’ intention to remain at their university.